Alarmod/MRI_MedicalAnalysis/Tutorial.md

 _python test_processing_speed.py_

-# Information on preliminary preparation for installation of the "yolo_8_segment_brain_ischemia_msk" application
+# Information on preliminary preparation for installation and using of the "yolo_8_segment_brain_ischemia_msk" application
 System requirements: Python 3.8-3.10; Pytorch 2.2.2 or 2.3.1+

 Libs installation and project files downloading: